AruDaguer/AruDaguer/README.md

 ----

  * I'm Laura Daguer, INFO student at IFSP, São Paulo.
 I dedicate myself to the study of Python and Java, with a special interest in UX.
 Outside of studies, I enjoy dancing, music, theater, and reading.
 I have completed notable projects in 2023, including "Elixir Maker", "ATOM", "Simulador de pregão na bolsa" and "GI360"
- * Studying HTML, JavaScript and TypeScript.
+ * Studying HTML, JavaScript and Php.

 ----